-Peppers are not able to overcome temperatures that fall below the ideal as well as a more vigorous crop like tomatoes can.
-That is why we recommend temperature control for best results with all these varieties.
-In other words, some greenhouse heating may be required to prevent cold stress.
+Peppers are far less able to overcome suboptimal temperatures than a more vigorous crop like tomatoes can.
+For this reason, we recommend temperature control for best results.
+In other words, some greenhouse heating may be required to prevent cold stress in a pepper crop.

 Cucumbers are another top crop for protected culture, providing a respectable return on the investment required.
-The desirable attributes we seek in high tunnel and greenhouse cucumbers include:
+The desirable attributes we seek in greenhouse and high tunnel cucumbers include:

 - Good resistance to common diseases of protected environments

-Our favorite greenhouse cucumber is Corinto, probably the most vigorous cuke we have ever seen.
+Our favorite greenhouse cucumber is 'Corinto,' probably the most vigorous cuke we have ever seen.
 (It may outgrow everything else in the greenhouse.)
 It offers good disease resistance and high yield potential.
-Combine those features with its flavor and familiar slicer appearance, and you have in Corinto a winner for protected culture.
+It is also well adapted to stressful conditions, which can plague high tunnel growers in the cool shoulder seasons and in the peak heat of summer.
+Combine these features with its flavor and familiar slicer appearance, and you have a winner for protected culture.

-Corinto is so productive you will need to prune fruit to one per node, to prevent the plants from being overloaded.
-To learn how, watch our tutorial Cucumber Pruning Video.
-For even more details, refer to our tech sheet on Greenhouse Cucumber Pruning & Trellising (PDF), and watch our tutorial video on Lowering & Leaning Your Greenhouse Cucumbers.
+'Corinto' is so productive you will need to prune fruit to one per node, to prevent the plants from becoming overloaded.
+To learn how, watch our Cucumber Pruning Tutorial Video.
+For additional details, refer to our tech sheet on Greenhouse Cucumber Production, and watch our tutorial video on Lowering & Leaning Your Greenhouse Cucumbers.

 Another fruiting crop popular for greenhouse production is eggplant.
 Growing eggplant indoors in a trellis system can provide steady, high yields of clean, quality fruit.
 Most greenhouse eggplant is harvested at a baby half-pound size or mini quarter-pound size, but it can be left on the vine to get larger as well.